About me

 - (2012) HTTP: how we got here and where we should go, comments for HTTPbis working group at IETF 70, Vancouver, BC, Canada.

-- (until 2000) chair HTTP working group, that developed RFC 2616 HTTP/1.1, that improved the performance and reliability of the web significantly.
+- (until 2000) chair HTTP working group which developed RFC 2616 HTTP/1.1, which improved the performance and reliability of the web significantly.

 - (2000 talk) Issues using HTTP in Protocols, at Open meeting on XML in protocols.